ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_4.rst

 - **Inventory Overhaul**

-  - Current inventory is overtly complex, non modular and mostly still a legacy from inception.
+  - Current inventory is overly complex, non modular and mostly still a legacy from inception.
   - We also want to add a common set of features to most inventory sources but are hampered by the current code base.
   - Proposal found in ansible/proposals issue `#41 <https://github.com/ansible/proposals/issues/41>`_.